 Even if you go for a hike along a well-marked trail, you should have a map with you.
 The more difficult the trail, the more detailed map you need.

 It is good to have a phone with GPS and an app like ViewRanger, but don’t rely only upon it, a good old topographic map is still the best.

-Make sure you also have a compass (this Suunto A-30L Compass) on you and learn ahead of time the basics of using it.
+Make sure you also have a compass on you and learn ahead of time the basics of using it.

 How much food and water should you take?
-That, of course, depends on how long trek you plan and conditions.
+That, of course, depends on how long a trek you plan and the conditions.
 If it’s supposed to be just a 3-4h trek, simple snacks.

 Eat a good, nutritious breakfast at home and stuff into your pack some protein-rich bars, chocolate bars (I love Sneakers), trail mix, string cheese, dry sausage or jerky, oatcakes, crackers... you get the idea :)

 If you plan a whole day hike take more food and make sure it’s nutritious.
 Remember, that you will be more hungry than normally - your body works hard and deserves plenty of fuel!